-- In January 2020 and November 2021, received an update on the project and provided the following feedback: - (a) agreed with the general project direction taken and with the identification of practice issues.
+- In January 2020, November 2021 and May 2022 EFRAG FIWG members received an update on the project and provided the following feedback: - (a) agreed with the general project direction taken and with the identification of practice issues.
 Members observed that these issues are sometimes interrelated, e.g. NCI puts, the fixed-for-fixed criterion and the existence of discretion.
 In addition, they expected that the discussion will probably require revisiting existing interpretations such as IFRIC 2 and would appreciate if the project could also include implications to other standards driven by equity classification such as IAS 33 and measurement of financial liabilities arising from puttable instruments.